Buyers Guide to Choosing the Right Garage Door for Your Home

 Why Is My Garage Door So Loud When Opening?

-It’s normal to hear some noise when using your garage, especially if it’s an older build.
+It’s normal to hear your garage door making noise to an extent, especially if it’s an older build.
 However, if the garage door bangs when opening or closing or makes other loud sounds like straining, it could be a sign of something wrong.
 Sudden loud or unusual sounds could indicate several problems that need immediate attention.

 Spring issues are common reasons garage doors make banging noises.
 The springs could have broken, lost torsion or they might need lubrication.
 Some springs may just have normal wear that require maintenance or adjustment.
 If you suspect your garage door springs are causing performance problems, loud noises or you heard a loud bang, contact a professional for help immediately.
 Garage springs are powerful and can be dangerous if handled improperly.